 What ETFE G-value impact on sky visibility:

 As previously mentioned, reducing G-value by adding frits reduces significantly cooling load, however this comes on the account of sky visibility if ETFE cushion G-value must go low typically below 0.25 the ETFE turn opaque to sky view.
 An optimal G-value where you can see the sky and at the same time maintain reasonable cooling load would be in the range of 0.33 to 0.40.
-To know more how it look like intuitively please visit our Toolbox free web site and select ETFE G-value from below link:
+To know more how it look like intuitively please visit our Toolbox free web site and select ETFE G-value from below link(wait maximum 60 second for web to upload):

 Also refer to our blog for other pillars of skylight planning for G-value: